Opinion by Richard Baird Posted 28 June 2011

 “Alongside a new marque (a bracketing device based on a screen) we devised a dynamic system of patterning that can be used in a never-ending combination of ways enabling the team to continually look fresh.
-A full stationery set (multi-use A4 sheet, business cards, address labels with accompanying templates + bespoke envelopes) was designed for maximum effectiveness whilst keeping print costs to a minimum.”
+A full stationery set (multi-use A4 sheet, business cards, address labels with accompanying templates + bespoke envelopes) was designed for maximum effectiveness whilst keeping print costs to a minimum.” – Build

-The new logo-mark resolves a lot of these issues and works well to convey the framing aspect of TV production and the wider aspect ratio of modern interfaces and displays.
-I love the brackets and the flexibility in which they have been utilised, I can easily imagine the logo-mark expanding and contracting to reveal new words as part of their production work and show reels.
-The coloured stripes of the original identity have been neatly extracted and turned into an interesting and evolving pattern that contrasts well against the black type, white backgrounds and simple logo-mark.
+The new logo-mark resolves a lot of these issues.
+It works well to convey the framing aspect of TV production and the wider aspect ratio of modern interfaces and displays and frames the more personalised detail of the business cards with consistency.
+The coloured stripes of the original identity have been neatly extracted and turned into an interesting and evolving pattern that contrasts well against the black type, white backgrounds and the simple logo-mark.

 It may not convey the more urban or youthful aspects of their work in the way the previous identity did but this is surely going to deliver a far more professional sensibility that can cover a broader scope of work.